 The “azadi” slogan, which has become popular across the country, has been inspired by Kashmiri separatists.
 Last August, the Muslim-majority region, which has witnessed an armed rebellion against Indian rule, was stripped of its limited autonomy.

 Large murals, banners and posters denouncing the government and the law filled every inch of space on the university’s walls and gates.

-Indian flags The Indian flag was everywhere: Painted on people’s faces; being flown from street lights; children held small flags; the adults waved large ones.
+The Indian flag was everywhere: Painted on people’s faces; being flown from street lights; children held small flags; the adults waved large ones.
 A group of students in long white coats held up placards, which read “Medical Students against CAA” and “Our Prime Minister Is Sick”.

 The atmosphere was jovial even though Jamia was the site of what rights groups describe as a brutal crackdown by the police on peaceful protesters just a week earlier.

 Jamia is a prominent Muslim institution and has students from all faiths.
 I interviewed Rupal Prabhakar – a Hindu woman – who had come to sing a prayer to the crowd in solidarity against the December 15 police action.
 She had never taken part in a protest or sung to a large crowd before.
 She told me she felt compelled to come because it was her duty to stop the government from dividing people along religious lines.

 A young man passed a large cardboard box full of hot samosas around.
 A student distributed boxes of vegetable biryani; others handed out bananas and bottled water.